STA250/Stuff/Lecture_Code/GPU/README.md

 + Log in to your AWS account and go the `EC2` tab

++ Verify that the region is set to `US - Oregon`, and if it is not, switch to it

 + Click on the `AMIs` tab under `Images` in the left-pane of the console

 + Search for image number `ami-58107568`